INP Processing Time: Causes, Optimization, and Code Examples

 await yieldToMain();

-// do other tasks that need to run as asap after the layout update
+// Do other tasks that need to run as soon as possible after the layout update

 }

-The scheduler API provides the postTask() function for finer-grained scheduling of tasks by setting priorities, which helps the browser prioritize work so that low-priority tasks yield to the main thread.
+The scheduler.postTask() function provides finer-grained scheduling of tasks by setting priorities, which helps the browser prioritize work so that low-priority tasks yield to the main thread.
+Check the browser support table before using this API in production.

 WordPress

-WordPress offers very little control when it comes to scripts.
+WordPress offers limited control when it comes to third-party scripts.
 Many scripts are added through plugins.
-Most of the time those scripts will add 'event listeners' to the page that do not do anything except delay the interaction to next paint (INP).
-If your WordPress site is having issues with the Interaction to Next Paint caused by long processing time take the following steps:
+Most of the time those scripts will add event listeners to the page that do not do anything except delay the Interaction to Next Paint (INP).
+If your WordPress site is having issues with the INP caused by long processing time, take the following steps:

-• Check which scripts are responsive for the long processing time (tip: use the Chrome performance panel).
-If those scripts are plugin-related consider finding another plugin that does roughly the same
+• Check which scripts are responsible for the long processing time (tip: use the Chrome performance panel).
+If those scripts are plugin-related, consider finding another plugin that does roughly the same thing with less JavaScript.

 • Unload unused scripts on a per-page basis (tip: use wp_deregister_script).
 Some plugins tend to inject scripts on every page even when the functionality is not needed.

 • Use lean and clean themes.
-Oftentimes multi purpose themes that 'do everything' tend to have more scripts
+Multipurpose themes that "do everything" tend to have more scripts and heavier event handlers.

-Reacts hooks and features make it possible to reduce the INP processing time:
+React's hooks and concurrency features make it possible to reduce INP processing time significantly.
+Here are the key techniques:

 React's concurrency features introduced in versions 16 and 18 provide hooks and mechanisms to optimize rendering for a smoother user experience, especially during input.

-• useTransition & startTransition: Mark non-critical updates for later rendering.
+• useTransition and startTransition: Mark non-critical updates for later rendering.
 This prevents large updates from blocking user interaction.
+For example, wrap a search results update in startTransition so that typing in the search box remains responsive.

 • useOptimistic: Show a temporary, optimistic state while asynchronous operations (like network requests) are ongoing.
 This keeps the UI responsive even during data fetching.

-Suspense in React 18 can be used to improve INP (Interaction to Next Paint) by allowing the browser to prioritize user interactions and optimize rendering.
+Suspense in React 18 can be used to improve INP by allowing the browser to prioritize user interactions and optimize rendering.
 While React 16 introduced Suspense for code splitting, React 18 extends this functionality to encompass data fetching.

 • A fallback component, like a loading indicator, displays while data loads.